 CSEM’s technology platforms address the evolving needs of the life science domain by utilizing the latest advancements in cell technologies, biomonitoring, and lab automation.
 CSEM goal is to narrow the gap between applied sciences and industrialization.
 To meet our partners’ needs, we draw on two decades of experience in functionalization, biomaterials, microfluidics, fluid control, MEMS, and AI to develop state-of-the-art tools for life sciences.

-Bram van Ginneken is Professor of Functional Image Analysis at Radboud University Nijmegen Medical Centre.
-Since 2010, he is co-chair of the Diagnostic Image Analysis Group within the Department of Radiology and Nuclear Medicine.
+Prof Bram van Ginneken is Professor of Functional Image Analysis at Radboud University Medical Centre in Nijmegen, the Netherlands, where he has been Co-Chair of the Diagnostic Image Analysis Group in the Department of Radiology and Nuclear Medicine since 2010.
 He also works for Fraunhofer MEVIS in Bremen, Germany, and is one of the founders of Thirona, a company that provides analysis of medical images.
-Bram van Ginneken studied Physics at the Eindhoven University of Technology and at Utrecht University.
-In March 2001, he obtained his Ph.D. at the Image Sciences Institute on Computer-Aided Diagnosis in Chest Radiography.
-From 2001 through 2009, he led the Computer-Aided Diagnosis group at the Image Sciences Institute, where he still has an Associated Faculty position.
+Prof van Ginneken studied physics at the Eindhoven University of Technology and Utrecht University in the Netherlands.
+In March 2001, he obtained his PhD on computer-aided diagnosis in chest radiographs from the Image Sciences Institute in Utrecht.
+From 2001 to 2009, he led the Computer-Aided Diagnosis group at the Image Sciences Institute, where he still holds an associate faculty position.
 He has (co-)authored over 200 publications in international journals.
-He is member of the Editorial Board of Medical Image Analysis and was elected to the Fleischner Society in 2017.
-He has pioneered the concept of challenges in medical image analysis, where multiple teams apply their algorithm to solve a particular medical image analysis task to the same test data set, so that a fair comparison can be made.
+He is also a member of the editorial board of Medical Image Analysis and was elected to the Fleischner Society in 2017.
+He has pioneered the concept of challenges in medical image analysis in which multiple teams apply their algorithm to the same test data set in order to solve a particular medical image analysis task so that a fair comparison can be made.

 Prof Viola Vogel is a professor in the Department of Health Sciences and Technology (D-HEST) at ETH Zurich, where she leads the Laboratory of Applied Mechanobiology.
 With her background in physics and bioengineering, she pioneered the rapidly growing field of mechanobiology and its medical applications, with a focus on adhesins and extracellular matrix assembly and repair.
 She has discovered many structural mechanisms whereby mechanical forces can turn proteins into mechano-chemical switches, for which she was awarded an ERC Advanced Grant for research entitled “Proteins as Mechano-Chemical Switches.”